jtquach1/mbta_bus_ridership_trends/README.md

 # mbta_bus_ridership_trends
 ## Overview
-This repo illustrates the work I have done on my MATH 345 final group project.
+This repo illustrates the work I have done on my MATH 345, "Probability and Statistics I", final group project.
 The figures were created in R, specifically using the tidyverse package.

 ## Research question
 ### What are the bus ridership trends?